Vyral/cathy-naiser/_posts/2021-01-12-our-new-buy-before-you-sell-program.md

 {% include youtube.html %}

-There’s a way for you to buy a new home before you sell.
+<center>There’s a way for you to buy a new home before you sell.</center>

 For years, we’ve helped people in Bear and the surrounding counties sell their homes and buy other homes.
 That’s a challenge for many because they need to sell their home first, but can’t seem to buy a home first.
 Now, however, we have our Buy Before You Sell plan that our sellers love.